mixxxdj/manual/source/chapters/microphones.rst

 Latency Compensation
 ^^^^^^^^^^^^^^^^^^^^
-When using :ref:`microphones-direct-monitoring`, it takes time for Mixxx to receive the audio input from the audio interface and process it.
-Without compensating for this latency or using a :ref:`microphones-loopback-input`, the microphone inputs are out of time relative to the music in your recorded and broadcasted mixes even though they are aligned in what you hear from your audio interface's output.
+When using :ref:`microphones-direct-monitoring`, you will hear the microphone mixed with the music from Mixxx without any noticable latency.
+However, it still takes time for Mixxx to receive the microphone signal and process it.
+Without compensating for this latency or using a :ref:`microphones-loopback-input`, the microphone inputs will be out of time relative to the music in your recorded and broadcasted mixes.

 .. figure:: ../_static/direct-monitor-input-latency.png
    :align: center